Overview

 Core Math and Science Courses: Fall, Winter, and Spring

-Students will receive reserved seating in the appropriate Mathematics, Chemistry, Biology and Physics courses in Fall, Winter and Spring, depending on their placement on UCR's Mathematics Advisory Exam and their Major requirements.
+Students will receive reserved seating in the appropriate math, chemistry, biology, and physics courses in fall, winter, and spring depending on their placement on UCR's Mathematics Advisory Exam (MAE) and their major requirements.

 -